MatthijsMud/godot-linq/README.md

 <dt><dfn>number_to_take</dfn></dt>
 <dd>

-Maximum number of elements to
+Maximum number of elements from the start of the source to include in this [`Iterator`].
 </dd>
 </dl>